phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 1806044
+#Number of Trump Tweets: 1806633
-#Number of Cruz Tweets: 753768
+#Number of Cruz Tweets: 754107
-#Number of Clinton Tweets: 499698
+#Number of Clinton Tweets: 499904
-#Number of Rubio Tweets: 466478
+#Number of Rubio Tweets: 466602
 #Number of Jeb!
-Tweets: 387572
+Tweets: 387828
-#Number of Sanders Tweets: 285628
+#Number of Sanders Tweets: 285755
-#Number of Carson Tweets: 144321
+#Total Number of Tweets: 145817
-#Total Number of Tweets: 144123
+#Number of Carson Tweets: 144352
-#Number of Kasich Tweets: 129497
+#Number of Kasich Tweets: 129519
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---